fightbulc/sexytime.js/README.md

 ### What is sexytime.js?
 Simply put it helps to sexify your dates on your website.

 It finds dates based on a given selector, formats them or passes it on to a custom callback.
 Latter enables you to manipulate your DOM based on your needs.

 It can update your dates on a given interval.
-Also it can run in multiple instances based on your selectors.
+It runs in multiple instances based on your selectors.
+Further, it uses realtime selectors rather than cached once which results in live DOM update support.

 On top of that you get the complete power from [Moment.js](http://momentjs.com).
 Sweet!